Cloud rap: 2000s–2010s: Origins

-Lil B’s collaborations with producer Clams Casino were key influences on the development of cloud rap.
+Lil B's collaborations with producer Clams Casino were key influences on the development of cloud rap.

-Cloud rap originated in the Southern United States during the late 2000's.
-Elements of cloud rap appear as early as the 1990s, with the influence of the Houston and Memphis rap scene, as well as in the early 2000s with Clouddead's self-titled album which later inspired the cloud rap group Main Attrakionz.
+Cloud rap originated in the Southern United States during the late 2000s.
+Elements of cloud rap appear as early as the 1990s, with the influence of the Houston and Memphis rap scene, as well as in the early 2000s with Clouddead's self-titled album which later inspired the Californian group Main Attrakionz.
+Rapper Danny Brown cited Main Attrakionz as the originators of the style, while defining the genre as "Imogen Heap samples".
 During the late 2000s, artists such as Lil B and producer Clams Casino, became key influences on the development of cloud rap, with the duo pioneering the sound as early as 2008.
 Other early developments included the underground Finnish rap scene and the work of Houston rapper Viper.

 By 2010, Squadda B of Main Attrakionz, Friendzone and South Florida acts SpaceGhostPurrp and Metro Zu, were tagged cloud rap by online music critics and bloggers, though many artists expressed dislike for the term and distanced themselves from it.
-Cloud rap garnered mainstream attention in 2011 with rapper ASAP Rocky's debut mixtape, Live.
+Cloud rap garnered mainstream attention in 2011 with rapper ASAP Rocky's debut single "Peso", which was followed by the single "Purple Swag" and mixtape, Live.
 Love.
-ASAP, which saw partial production credits from Clams Casino.
+ASAP, which saw partial production credits from Clams Casino and Friendzone.

 In 2013, Swedish artist Yung Lean became an eminent cloud rap artist when the video for his single "Ginseng Strip 2002" went viral.
-Notable producers who worked with Lean such as Yung Gud, Whitearmor and Suicideyear alongside online rap collective Drain Gang, consisting of Bladee, Ecco2K, Thaiboy Digital, and Whitearmor would also be influential in shaping the genre.
-Bladee has also cited James Ferraro as an influence, noting his work under the pseudonym BEBETUNE$.
+His collective Sad Boys gained prominence in the cloud rap scene.
+Notable producers who worked with Lean such as Yung Gud, Whitearmor and Suicideyear alongside online rap collective Drain Gang, consisting of Bladee, Ecco2k, Thaiboy Digital, and Whitearmor, would also be influential in shaping the genre.

 Around the same time, other online rap collectives contributed to the genre’s development, such as Raider Klan (featuring SpaceGhostPurrp and Denzel Curry), ASAP Mob led by ASAP Rocky, Black Kray’s Goth Money, Seshollowaterboyz (Bones, Xavier Wulf, Chris Travis and Eddy Baker), and GothBoiClique (including Yung Bruh and Wicca Phase Springs Eternal).
 Other influential artists include Night Lovell, and the early work of Playboi Carti.
 By the late 2010s, the influence of cloud rap splintered off into various other genres such as emo rap, digicore, and rage.

 2020s

-During the early 2020s, a new wave of artists drew influences from the original cloud rap era merging the sound with contemporaneous styles such as plugg music and various microgenres such as jerk, sigilkore and hexd.
-The work of artists such as Xaviersobased, Fakemink, smokedope2016 have been described as "cloud rap".
+During the early 2020s, a new wave of artists drew influences from the original cloud rap era merging the sound with contemporaneous styles such as plugg music and various microgenres such as jerk, sigilkore and hexD.
+The work of artists such as Xaviersobased, Fakemink, Yabujin, 2hollis, and Smokedope2016 have been described as "cloud rap".

-Regional scenes

-French rap duo PNL introduced this genre in the francophone hip-hop scene with their platinum-certified mixtape, Que La Famille (2015), finding huge success with their albums Le Monde Chico (2015) going triple platinum, Dans la légende (2016) diamond, and Deux Frères (2019) double diamond.
+In 2025, the term "cloud rock" was introduced to describe a style of alternative rock derived from the influence of electronica and internet music genres such as hyperpop and cloud rap.
+Artists associated with the style include Dean Blunt, Quannnic, and Jane Remover.